-For example, a two page paper might have an introduction, a body, and a conclusion.
-But a ten page paper might have an introduction, a literature review, a section of the body that relates back to the literature review, a section of the body that argues a new thesis out of the literature review, and a conclusion that develops the thesis in a more complex form and considers its significance.
-It might have a section that addresses counterarguments and, in doing so, modifies its thesis.
+Similarly, a two page paper might have an introduction, a body, and a conclusion.
+But a ten page paper might have an introduction, a literature review, a section of the body that reflects on the literature review, a section of the body that argues a new thesis out of the literature review, and a conclusion that develops the thesis in a more complex form and considers its significance.
+It might have subsections within each section that alternate evidence with reflection.
+It might have a section that addresses counterarguments and, as it does so, modifies its thesis.
 This paper would have many more rooms than a two page paper, and the paper is the length that it is because of the number of rooms that it has, not because it’s being written to meet a length requirement.

 When we think this way about academic writing, we lose concern with page count and start being concerned instead with the size of our idea.
 How many different parts does our paper need in order to present, explain, support, and develop our main idea?
 My dissertation was 300 pages in a Word file when it was done.
 At the time, it felt like one continuous essay with section breaks.
 But really, when you consider the section breaks, it wasn’t 300 pages.
 It was six forty-five page(ish) chapters (with a 25ish page bibliography at the end plus front matter).
 Each of those chapters were usually broken down into three fifteen-page sections.
 And if you look closely, each of those sections were broken down into three to five page increments.
 So did I write a 300 page dissertation, or did I write 54 five-page papers — which could be further broken down into paragraphs serving different functions?

 Since I had no specific page length in mind, I wrote to the size of my idea.
 Now of course we don’t want to write 300 pages when only twenty pages are due, but maybe we can think that part of planning and research is developing a ten, or twenty, or twenty-five page idea.